ubco-W2022T1-cosc301/project-group50/final_report_group50.md

 ## **Conclusion**

-This project thad 3 research questions:
+This project had 3 research questions:
  1. What health factors relate the most to Heart problem/heart attacks?
  1. At which BMI are people most most at risk of medical events and conditions?
  1. What are the differences of health indicators between genders?